by Jeff Goulden

 Late evening is a great time to photograph Delicate Arch.
 The setting sun bathes the red rock in a soft glowing light.
 The distant La Sal Mountains make an excellent backdrop for the arch.

 Having your picture taken under the arch seems to be a popular pastime among visitors.
 Please be considerate of others who want to take pictures and don't linger near the arch for too long.

 Returning to the trailhead after sunset isn't much of a problem.
 The footing is good and you just need to follow the rock cairns.

 For more information about hiking to Delicate Arch go to the Arches National Park website.

 More pictures of Delicate Arch and Arches National Park can be seen in my Arches National Park Gallery.
-A limited selection of my National Park images are available as prints in my National Parks Gallery on Fine Art America.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
 Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.